RyanWarner/sass-seed/README.md

 Usage
 -----

-Use these files as a starting point for styling modern web sites and applications.
+Use these files as a starting point for stylin' modern web sites and applications.

 Dependencies
 ------------